 The Cherry Street House opened on September 19 with room to accommodate 19 families.

-The Ronald McDonald Family Room in KU Medical Center opened - the first in the nation.
+The Ronald McDonald Family Room in KU Medical Center opened - the first in the world.

-The newest Ronald McDonald House in Longfellow Park opened on February 14.
-This House is just across the street from the House on Cherry Street and has 29 guest bedrooms and 12 long-term suites.
+The Ronald McDonald House in Longfellow Park opened on Feb.
+14. This House is just across the street from the House on Cherry Street and has 29 guest bedrooms and 12 long-term suites.

 The Wylie House - the third Ronald McDonald House in Kansas City - opens its doors on Feb.
 12 to provide a home away from home to 20 additional families every night.